NagelliTarunKumar/News-Aggregator/README.md

 1. The data collector is a background process that collects data from one or more sources.
 1. The data analyzer is another background process that processes collected data.
-1. The web application displays results to the user..
+1. The web application displays results to the user...

 [Architecture Diagram](./images/Application_Architecture_Diagram.png)